-Activities reside in the Demandbase database , which you can access from the left navigation bar.
-They are one of four main types of data: Accounts, People, Opportunities, and Activities.
+Activities reside in the Demandbase Database , which you can access from the left navigation bar.

-An activity is something that a person at an account does to engage with your company.
+An activity is something that an account, or a person at that account, does to engage with your company.
 It could be an interaction with your sales team or a digital interaction, such as reading a white paper.
-Generally, activities are something that a person from an account does that demonstrates interest or engagement with your company.
 With the right amount and kinds of activities, a prospect may convert to an opportunity.

 You don’t have to set up activities separately.
 Demandbase starts automatically importing activities, once integrations are set up.
 There are five main sources of activities:

-Engagement is a more general term, which refers to all the avenues accounts have to show interest in your company.
+Engagement refers to all the avenues accounts use to show interest in your company.

 Activities in the Database

 From the left navigation bar, you can see Database > Activities and the Activity Filters you have created for them.
-The Activities list gives the company, the person who performed the activity, their title if it’s known, the type of activity, some details about the activity (such as a page they visited), engagement minutes if you assigned them, and the date.
+The Activities list gives the company, the person who performed the activity, their title if it’s known, the type of activity, details about the activity, engagement minutes if you assigned them, and the date.
 The Activity Filters are saved filters, which you can use to filter on things like keyword strength, industry, activity date, or location.

-You can find insight concerning Activities on our Analytics pages, from the Analytics icon on the left Navigation bar.
+You can find insights concerning Activities on our Analytics pages, from the Analytics icon on the left Navigation bar.